stackplanet/sourcestack/README.md

 **sourcestack** is a full-stack node web app template, ready to be deployed into your AWS account and adapted to your needs.

+sourcestack surfaces all infrastructure as source code within the template, unlike frameworks like AWS Amplify that push infrastructure down into libraries and code generation tools.
+This means that you have total control over your application and won't be trapped by the assumptions made by a framework.
+See [Design philosophy](https://github.com/stackfun/sourcestack/wiki/Design-philosophy) for more.

 The template includes a simple todo list app - you can try it out at [sourcestack-demo.com](https://sourcestack-demo.com)

+## Main features

 sourcestack makes it easy to work with your application: